Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Application and results

 \subsection{Simulation study}

-We simulate 100 samples under each scenario described in Section \ref{synthetic} to evaluate the performance of our method in repeated sampling in terms of coverage.
-Results in Table \ref{coverage} show how often the 95\% Highest Posterior Density intervals cover the ``true" values of the effects, i.e., the values computed using the complete simulated data.
-For the sake of brevity, we show results for the average causal effects only.
+We simulate 150 samples under each scenario described in Section \ref{synthetic} to evaluate the performance of our method in repeated sampling in terms of coverage and bias.
+We estimate the model using the specification in Section \ref{model_details}, irrespective of the generating mechanism, setting the number of iterations equal to 50000, with a burnin of 30000 and a thinning of 5.
+To observe if a precision loss occurs in the absence of predictive covariates, we also estimate the model without using them.

-As stated in Section \ref{model_details}, the model we use to estimate the causal effects is correctly specified under Scenario I; in such a case, the 95\% HPD coverage is good (Table \ref{coverage}, row 1).
-Under Scenario II, the model is misspecified; thus, as we expected, the coverage worsens (Table \ref{coverage}, row 3).
+Table \ref{coverage} shows how often the 95\% Highest Posterior Density intervals (HPD) cover the simulated values of the effects, i.e., the values computed using the complete simulated data, over 150 samples.
+Table \ref{bias} shows the results for our estimates' bias, computed as the mean over 150 samples of the difference between the effects' posterior mean and their simulated values.
+Each table shows the results for both scenarios when the model is estimated with or without including covariates.